Automating Tombstone Threshold Alerts with Python in Cassandra 4.x/5.x

 return tombstone_map

-"""Route alert to incident management stack with exponential backoff."""
+"""POST the alert to an incident-management webhook with exponential backoff."""

 for attempt in range(retries):